Search Results

 Wolf et al, 20 Smith et al, 21 and Cohen et al 22 demonstrated that lidocaine in combination with mannitol significantly improved the success of inferior alveolar nerve blocks (defined as the total of all the times of complete pulpal anesthesia as measured by the 80 readings, for each tooth, over 60 minutes) in asymptomatic subjects.
 Kreimer et al 23 found, for mandibular posterior teeth in patients with symptomatic irreversible pulpitis, that the addition of 0.5 M mannitol to 1.9 mL of lidocaine with epinephrine resulted in a statistically significantly higher

-; Incidence of pulpal anesthesia for the molars, premolars, lateral and central incisors as determined by lack of response to electrical pulp testing at the maximum setting (percentage of 80/80's), at each postinjection time interval, for the two anesthetic formulations.
+; Incidence of pulpal anesthesia for the molars, premolars, and lateral and central incisors as determined by lack of response to electric pulp testing at the maximum setting (percentage of 80/80), at each postinjection time interval, for the 2 anesthetic formulations.

 Howard Cohen,